RU09342/milestone-1-communicating-with-will-byers-mammarelm7-tensfeldm4/Milestone_StrangerThings/README.md

 ## UART
 The UART structure was standardized so that each node in the chain will parse through 8 bytes worth of data to control the PWM on that board as well as what data to send to the next.
 Using a serial to usb cable, the green was connected to P3.4 and white connected to P3.3.
+A packet with RGB values will be sent to the next board in the chain while the values that were used for the current board were removed.

 ### Byte 0: Total bytes in package 0x08
 ### Byte 1: Red duty cycle current board